patika-hepsiburada-react-bootcamp/hb-react-challenge-olkeoguz/README.md

 ## Libraries used in this project

-- > react-router-dom is used for storing the filter queries in the url in order to maintain the filters when the page refreshes.
+- react-router-dom is used for storing the filter queries in the url in order to maintain the filters when the page refreshes.

-- > react-image-gallery is used for the image carousel. d
+- react-image-gallery is used for the image carousel.
 <hr/>

 ## Tests